Last Updated on February 4, 2022 by Shaun Snapp

-Slavery had been in place in Africa, both internally (that is African countries had slavery within their own confines) and externally (Arab slavers had been taking African slaves to different locations outside of Africa as early as 652 AD, with the first slaves used as a form for the tribute to pay the invading Arabs).
-The first slaves brought back to Europe were in 1444.
-However, the first slaves were not taken to the New World until 1525 and did not become a regular affair until 1560.
-This is roughly 870 years after Arabs began capturing and trading African slaves.
+Slavery had been in place in Africa, both internally (that is African countries had slavery within their own confines) and externally (Arab slavers had been taking African slaves to different locations outside of Africa as early as 652 AD, with the first slaves used as a form of tribute to pay the invading Arabs).
+This is an important topic, which is covered in the article The Origins of Internal Slavery in Africa.

 Where Did the African Slaves Go?

 One of the best ways to begin this analysis is to ask and answer the question of where African slaves went in the entirety of African slavery.
 In most cases, and in a peculiar fashion, there is a tendency to focus on what is referred to as the Atlantic Slave Trade.
 Even here, there is a general oversimplification where the impression is given that most African slaves transported in the Atlantic Slave Trade went to the US (or what was the territory that eventually became the US).
 This is highly inaccurate and is borne out in the statistics on the Atlantic Slave Trade.